0cash/0cash/doc/zmq.md

 ## Remarks

-From the perspective of bitcoinzd, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
-Thus, there is no state introduced into bitcoinzd directly.
+From the perspective of 0cashd, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
+Thus, there is no state introduced into 0cashd directly.
 Furthermore, no information is broadcast that wasn't already received from the public P2P network.

 No authentication or authorization is done on connecting clients; it